tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-index.md

 ### normalizers

-Defines a custom normalizer that has a user-defined combination of character filters and token filters.
+Defines a [custom normalizer](/azure/search/search-normalizers) that has a user-defined combination of character filters and token filters.
 After defining a custom normalizer in the index, you can specify it by name on a [field definition](#fields).
-For more information, see [Add normalizers to a search index](/azure/search/search-normalizers).

 |Attribute|Description|
 |---------------|-----------------|